 The most significant difference between perennials and annuals is their lifecycle.
 Perennials have a lifespan of three or more growing seasons, with some lasting for many years.
 During the colder winter months, plants in this category go dormant, but they grow out in spring to go through their seasonal bloom.

-Annuals only live for one season, and you have to replant them every year.
+Annuals only live for one season, and you must replant them yearly.
 Because perennials grow back every spring, you don’t have to replant them, making them a great addition if you prefer consistency.
-However, if you like to change your garden and try different looks, annual plants are best.
+However, annual plants are best if you like to change your garden and try different looks.

 Blooming Period

-Annual flowers bloom from a young age, and they remain in bloom from spring to fall.
+Annual flowers bloom from a young age and remain in bloom from spring to fall.
 The flowers of annuals are generally bright and striking, and they are ideal for adding color to your flower beds.
-Perennials are not as showy as annuals, but many species are colorful, and they provide a natural habitat for the butterflies and bees in your garden.
+Perennials are not as showy as annuals, but many species are colorful, providing a natural habitat for the butterflies and bees in your garden.

 At a Glance: Perennials vs. Annuals